 3. Short survey with an emphasis on qualitative feedback

 We believe that less is more when it comes to useful individual feedback, so the template is much shorter than most traditional 360°s.
 Our approach is designed to rapidly identify areas of strength and opportunities, supported by qualitative examples.
 This approach has benefits for anyone providing or receiving feedback.

 - For the reviewer providing feedback, there are no long lists of competencies to rate.
-They can quickly move through the survey and provide higher quality reinforcing and corrective feedback on the areas that matter most.
+They can quickly move through the survey and provide higher quality reinforcing, corrective feedback on the areas that matter most.

-- For the individual receiving feedback, they can quickly identify the areas they should focus on in their report without being distracted by scores or swamped by negative feedback pointing out everything they are doing badly.
+- For the individual receiving feedback, they can quickly identify the areas they should focus on in their report without being distracted by scores or swamped by negative feedback.

 4. Relevant across roles